 - Example: A project with 100,000 recordings and 20 species.
 We expect that the project may include 3-4 pattern matching training jobs (<500 recordings) per species for testing purposes.
 Then run 1 final pattern matching job per species with a playlist of 100,000 recordings.

-To create a pattern matching job you’ll need to first create a Template, then you can proceed with creating the job.
+To create a pattern matching job you’ll need to first create a Template.

 1. In the main menu, click Analysis.

 2. Select Pattern Matching and then click + button to create a new Pattern Matching job and provide the following information:

-- Matches per recordings: select the number of matches per recording to be displayed.
+- Matches per recordings: the maximum number of matches per recording.
+The highest-scoring matches are saved.

-- Matches per site: select the number of matches per site to be displayed.
+- Matches per site: the maximum number of matches per site.
+The highest-scoring matches are saved.

 Tip: Low threshold values (~0.1 – 0.15) will likely include many false positives, but may capture variations in the call type.
 In contrast, a high threshold value (~<0.25) will reduce the number of false positives.

 3. Click Create to initiate the job.

 4. In the main menu, click Jobs to inspect the job status.
 Processing time will depend on the amount of currently active jobs on the platform, but typically Pattern Matching jobs will take ~5 minutes to classify ~ 80,000 recordings.
-Important Note: only begin post-classification validation once the job has completed.